danielemazzola/proyect_6_api_rest/README.md

 ### ROUTES PEOPLE:

-app.get('/', allPeople), Get all Characters.
+app.get('/', allPeople), Get all Characters + populate them with their children, extracting the username of each child..

 app.post('/register', registerPeople), Register Characters.